seamail/dZAP/README.md

 Clone and $python dZAP_run.py.
 Be sure to have a whatsapp account with a password that yow know: you can get it by rooting and hacking your phone (check google), or by creating a new account with YOWSUP tools (check its docs).. you will need a SIM card with working phone number to register.

+## Important:
+ PIP's version of google protobuf, which is required by yowsup library is outdated and will not work correctly.
+Get protobuf from github.<br>
 ## TIP:

  If you invite anyone who's not in your contact list to a group, you will get banned from whatsapp's network for 24h.
 They will know you are using a non-official client, so they ban, because this action is not possible on the original app. *you will get banned on the second event of this nature.